All Products

 The preceding issues are fixed for RDS instances that run MySQL 5.6 and a minor engine version of 20221130, and the full-text indexes are created in a separate tablespace for the RDS instances.

-• Solutions
+• Solution

 Important

 If your RDS instance runs MySQL 5.6, upgrade the major engine version of the RDS instance to MySQL 5.7 or make sure that the RDS instance runs a minor engine of 20221130 or later.
 In this case, the full-text index is not created in the system tablespace for the RDS instance.
-If your RDS instance runs MySQL 5.6 and an earlier minor engine version, update the RDS instance to the most recent minor engine version.

-# Delete a full-text index.
+# Delete the full-text index

 ALTER TABLE $table_name DROP INDEX $fts_name;

-2. Recreate the full-text index.
+2. Recreate the FTS index.

-# Recreate the full-text index.
+# Recreate the full-text index

 ALTER TABLE $table_name ADD FULLTEXT INDEX $fts_name;

-# Query the full-text index created in the system tablespace.
+# Query the full-text index created in the system tablespace

 SELECT NAME FROM information_schema.INNODB_SYS_TABLES WHERE TABLE_ID IN ( SELECT CONV(SUBSTRING_INDEX(SUBSTRING_INDEX(NAME, '_', -4),'_', 1),16,10) FROM INNODB_SYS_TABLES WHERE NAME LIKE '%fts_00000000%' AND SPACE = 0);